Niko9911/Core/README.md

 # Security Vulnerabilities
-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via taylor@laravel.com.
+If you discover a security vulnerability within Laravel, please send an e-mail to support@ironlions.com.
 All security vulnerabilities will be promptly addressed.

 # License